brandonpittman/site/content/posts/reviewing-the-first-half-of-2021.md

 ### Ancient Languages

 I've always been a lover of history and language too, so this year I combined the two and started studying Latin and Attic Greek.
-Latin was surprisingly easy to get started with thanks to the [Lingua Latina][lingualatina] series of books.
+Latin was surprisingly easy to get started with thanks to the <amazon name="lingua latina">_Lingua Latina_</amazon> series of books.
 I was able to read the first chapter of the textbook, which is all in Latin, without any prior Latin experience.
 It achieves this by presenting you with easy to digest passages that any European language speaker should be able to parse the meaning of and lots of pictures in the margins.

 Attic Greek isn't quite as easy to get into, there isn't the same kind of great learning materials for Greek like Latin has, so you have to combine lots of resources together.
 The different alphabet also takes time getting used.
 I'm not as far along in my Greek study as I am with Latin, but I've got all the materials I need to continue on.